 Symbolic inner loop parallelisation for massively parallel processor arrays

-Author(s): Tanase A, Witterauf M, Teich J, Hannig F
+Author(s): Tanase AP, Witterauf M, Teich J, Hannig F

 Publisher: Institute of Electrical and Electronics Engineers Inc.

 Conference Proceedings Title: Proceedings of the 12th ACM-IEEE International Conference on Formal Methods and Models for System Design (MEMOCODE)

 Pages range: 219-228

 Event: 12th ACM/IEEE International Conference on Methods and Models for System Design, MEMOCODE 2014